pimanzi/CODE_OF_AFRICA_CHALLENGES/Interactive_Photo_Gallery/README.md

 2.Utilizes small versions of images for better performance on smaller screens

-3. Provides additional information about each image on hover
+3.Provides additional information about each image on hover

 ## Installation